-In this external clock mode, a clock signal (square, sinus or triangle) with ~50% duty cycle has to drive the OSC1 pin while the OSC2 pin is tied to ground.
+In external clock mode, a clock signal (square, sinus or triangle) with ~50% duty cycle must drive the OSC1 pin while the OSC2 pin is tied to ground.

-Note: when the Multi-Oscillator is not used, PB4 is selected by default as external clock.
+Note: When the Multi-Oscillator is not used, PB4 is selected by default as the external clock.